 5. Disable Audio Transparency Feature

-Another function to consider is the noise cancelling capabilities of the microphone.
+Another function to consider is the noise-canceling capabilities of the microphone.

-This feature can be found on iOS/iPadOS 13.2 devices and later versions of the app.
-Therefore, before continuing, you must make sure that your iPhone or iPad operates on the correct edition.
+This feature can be found on iOS/iPadOS 13.2 devices and later app versions.
+Therefore, before continuing, ensure your iPhone or iPad operates on the correct edition.

-One of the “Noise Control” options is called “Audio Transparency” which allows you to hear your environment.
+One of the “Noise Control” options is “Audio Transparency,” which allows you to hear your environment.
 But this is going to confuse you with the sound of your computer.

 Here’s how do you prevent it:

 - Keep going and tap on your iPhone Settings.

 - Then tap Bluetooth and check the list of devices for your AirPods Pro.

 - Tap on the (i) icon next to the name, then tap Noise Control.

 - Tap the Noise Cancelation option to enable it.